Art Write Light

 ART WRITE LIGHT 2021

 For our final year of Art Write Light we’re going out with a bang!
-We’re partnering with local artist and legend Blak Douglas, a contemporary artist with proud Dhungatti Aboriginal origins as our 2021 artist.
+We’re partnering with local artist and legend Blak Douglas, a contemporary artist with proud Dhungatti Aboriginal origins.

 Douglas’s works are culturally & politically charged with a sense of irony & hint of sarcasm, perfect to inspire a year of writing with our lucky students.